Guidelines to Fasting and Prayer

 Jesus of course cured the child.
 “Then came the disciples to Jesus apart, and said, Why could not we cast him out?
 And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.
 Howbeit this kind goeth not out but by prayer and fasting” (Matthew 17:19-21).

 Notice Jesus said they could not cast the demon out because of the littleness of their faith and “this kind does not go out except by prayer and fasting.”
 Clearly there are times when fasting stimulates greater faith that may be needed for more intense spiritual conflict.

+- Fasting taps into spiritual power.
 This same instance of fasting being a cure for unbelief also indicates it enables us to tap into additional spiritual power (Matthew 17:14-21).
 The child in this passage was possessed by an evil spirit and the disciples were unable to cast it out.
-Jesus said, “This kind does not go out except by prayer and fasting” (Matthew 17:21).
+Jesus said, “This kind goeth not out but by prayer and fasting” (Matthew 17:21).

 I remember hearing Lester Sumrall telling the story of a person in Bilibid Prison in the Philippines who was tormented by evil spirits.
 Many people tried to help this person to no avail.
 He went to assess the situation, but before attempting to do anything he first left and spent time in fasting and prayer.
 When he returned, he cast the demons out and the person was completely set free.
 Many men of God like R. A. Torrey, Charles Finney, and D. L. Moody testified to having been fitted with power after long seasons of fasting.